gridengine/drmaa2-python/README.md

 (c) Copyright 2016-2019 Univa Corporation

 This software is licensed using Apache License 2.0 Please read the LICENSE file for a complete listing of the License.

-# UGE DRMAA2 Python API
+# UGE DRMAA v2 Python API

 ## Prerequisites